dhanushan16/SQL-Practice/DML/DML_Interview_Questions.md

 ### 12. Can UPDATE use existing column values while updating records?

 **Answer:**
 Yes.
-Existing column values can be used to calculate the new value during an UPDATE operation.
+Existing column values can be used to calculate new values during an UPDATE operation.

 ---

 ### 13. Does UPDATE create a new row in the table?

 **Answer:**
-No. UPDATE only modifies existing records.
+No. UPDATE only modifies existing rows.
 It does not create new rows.

 ---